Kathy Lynn Emerson

 CECILY CHAMBERLAYNE (d.1592+)

 Cecily Chamberlayne was the daughter of Sir Leonard Chamberlayne of Shirburn Castle, Oxfordshire (d.1561) and Dorothy Newdigate.
 She was a devout Catholic and married another of that ilk, Sir Francis Stonor (1520-1564), in 1552.
 The entire family was involved in hiding priests and turning out Catholic propaganda during the reign of Elizabeth I. From 1577, Cecily paid an annual fine of £500 for recusancy.
 Cecily allowed Father Campion to set up an illegal printing press at Stonor Park, which is four miles south of Henley-on-Thames and about twenty miles from London.
 Her younger son, John (1556-1626), was arrested in August 1581 and Cecily's estates were confiscated. she was put under house arrest with her older son, Sir Francis (1553-1625), at Blount's Court in September but by November had been allowed to return to Stonor Lodge.
 Sir Henry Neville of Billingbear, Berkshire was charged with preventing Lady Stonor from communicating with Catholic priests.
 Sir Francis remained her official guardian.
-He farmed her lands, taken from her for her recusancy.
+He farmed her lands (worth £250/year), taken from her for her recusancy.
 She was in poor health in April 1582 and was allowed to spend two months in Bath.
 Also in April 1582, John was released from the Tower.
 In 1583, he left England for the Low Countries and never returned.
 Around 1590, Cecily's son Francis embraced Catholicism and was arrested for recusancy.
 In 1591, he paid a fine of £30 for himself and £60 for his mother.
-In 1592, Cecily was again arrested and imprisoned.
+At some point, his wife (Martha Soutcote), sister, and daughter were also committed to prison and in 1592, Cecily was again arrested and imprisoned.
 That same year, Owen Oglethorpe and Ralph Warcoppe formed a committee to decide a dispute between Lady Stoner and her son and guardian.

 see MARGERY BRINKLOW